f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

   - DVB-S: Normally only QPSK and BPSK (later addition) are supported in the standard but amateur radio use has a little bit abused of the standard so PSK6, QAM16, QAM64 and QAM256 are also supported
   - DVB-S2: QPSK, PSK8, APSK16, APSK32, APSK64e (DVB-S2X)

-The constallations are as follows:
+The constellations are as follows:

   - BPSK: binary phase shift keying.
 Symbols are in &#960;/4 and -3&#960;/4 positions.
   - QPSK: quadrature phase shift keying.
 Symbols are in &#960;/4, 3&#960;/4, -3&#960;/4 and -&#960;/4 positions.